 These days, golf clubs offer a number of different options for membership so you don’t necessarily have to become a full member in order to get a handicap.

 Once you are part of the setup you can then think about getting a handicap.
 One thing that hasn’t changed with the advent of the World Handicap System (WHS) is the need to submit three scores to get an initial handicap.
-These can be either three 18-hole rounds or six 9-hole rounds or some combination of the two.
+These can be either three rounds of 18 holes or six 9-hole rounds or some combination of the two.

-The cards need to be marked by another player who essentially acts as the referee to make sure that you are adhering to the rules of golf.
+The scorecards need to be marked by another player who essentially acts as the referee to make sure that you are adhering to the rules of golf.

 Once you have submitted the requisite number of scores, the handicap committee of the club will issue you with your handicap index.
 Each subsequent competition round or supplementary score will then be used to adjust your handicap accordingly.